info-com/zenya-api-docs/source/classify-social.rst

 as well as a "result_uri" pointing to the result set.
 If the result set is not yet completed, the GET call will return a 202 HTTP Status-Code (:rfc:`2616#section-10.2.3`).

+An optional ``async`` parameter can be used to create a blocking call when set to ``false``.
+In this case, the results from the POST will be the same as the results that would have been retrieved from the GET on a completed result set.

 *There is a limit of 1,000 posts per call.*

 Resource URL